GatorShan/Tragopogon-Methylation-Project/Calculate_methylation_rate/README.md

 # Calculate methylation rate
 ### After discussing with co-authors, to eliminate the mapping efficiency biases between different species, we think the calculation should only include loci that are shared by all samples.
 Previous analyses using all loci can be found [here](https://github.com/GatorShan/Tragopogon-Methylation-Project/tree/master/Calculate_methylation_rate/previous_analyses).

-The starting bismark files are from [here](https://github.com/GatorShan/Tragopogon-Methylation-Project/tree/master/bismark_analysis#4-extract-bismark-methylation-profiles).
+The starting bismark files are from [bismark analysis step 4](https://github.com/GatorShan/Tragopogon-Methylation-Project/tree/master/bismark_analysis#4-extract-bismark-methylation-profiles).
 For each individual, there are three files, e.g.:
   - `S2_CpG.gz.bismark.cov`
   - `S2_CHG.gz.bismark.cov`
   - `S2_CHH.gz.bismark.cov`